 The Financial Crisis of 2008 represented the convergence of economic and social forces in what has been described as the financial equivalent of a "Perfect Storm".
 Demand for home ownership was fueled by low interest rates, lax underwriting standards, social mandates to provide "affordable" housing and a securitization process that encouraged lenders to originate and place loans quickly.
 Technology assisted by lowering information costs to encourage economies of scale in lending.
-This in turn created many Internet based providers of mortgage credit such as LendingTree.com, Ditech.com and Internetmortgage.com.
+This in turn created many Internet based providers of mortgage credit such as LendingTree.com, Ditech.com and Internetmortgage.com..

 Rating agencies such as Moody's, Standard & Poors and Fitch assisted by providing stellar ratings for questionable collateralized debt obligations and mortgage backed securities which permitted a wide distribution of investments based on home loans.
 Increasingly lax requirements by housing finance organizations such as Fannie Mae and Freddie Mac further contributed to growing housing demand.
-For additional discussion of the problems of credit rating agencies see both Acharya and Richardson, 2009 and Kolb, 2010.

-The passage of the Financial Institutions Modernization Act (also known as the Gramm-Leach-Bliley Act) in November, 1999 repealed the Depression Era Glass-Steagall Act which for decades had separated commercial banking from investment banking, and allowed the creation of Large Complex Financial Institutions (LCFI) thus permitting cross ownership of banks and bank holding companies with investment banks and insurance companies, in many instances without additional direct supervision.
+The passage of the Financial Institutions Modernization Act (also know as the Gramm-Leach-Bliley Act) in November, 1999 repealed the Depression Era Glass-Steagall Act which for decades had separated commercial banking from investment banking, and allowed the creation of Large Complex Financial Institutions (LCFI) thus permitting cross ownership of banks and bank holding companies with investment banks and insurance companies, in many instances without additional direct supervision.

 The preemption of state restrictions on bucket shops by the Commodity Futures Modernization Act of 2000 led to the creation of credit default swaps, insurance-like instruments (though without associated reserves) which further added to the marketability of questionable mortgage backed investments.
 By maintaining interest rates at extremely low levels, the Federal Reserve may have encouraged additional mortgage lending.
 In the end, an asset bubble formed in the early 2000's and finally burst in 2006.
 The aftermath led to a succession of financial difficulties.
-(See Acharya and Richardson, 2009 for further discussion)